Road-hog123/OMSI-RHLib/README.md

 This module provides string variables `temp0` to `temp9`, to be used as string equivalents to the 10 float registers (`l0`-`l9`/`s0`-`s9`).

+### Infinity Constant

+To use this module, `rhlib_infinity_constfile.txt` must be listed under `[constfile]`.

+In OMSI Script dividing by 0 evaluates to 0 rather than infinity, undefined or an exception.
+This constant can be used in such situations where a value of infinity is desirable.
+This is achieved by trying to store a value of 4.0×10³⁸ into a 32-bit float constant that can only handle up to ~3.4×10³⁸.